tudorbeleuta/AndroidGpsTracker/README.md

 # AndroidGpsTracker

 This is a lightweight GPS logger.
-It is meant to easily enable users to track ther cycling sessions.
+It allows users to track their routes easily, storing their sessions locally or uploading them to a central store.

 ## Description
 TODO